SakinaJaffri/Module_Challenge4_Pandas/README.md

 Draws two correct conclusions or comparisons from the calculations

-PyCitySchool Analysis Summary:

-I analyzed data from school and student files using Pandas and Jupyter Notebooks.
+PyCitySchool Analysis Summary: I analyzed data from school and student files using Pandas and Jupyter Notebooks.
 Here are key findings:
 1. Contrary to expectations, schools with lower budgets performed better in math and reading, with higher passing rates.
-2.
-3. Smaller and medium-sized schools outperformed larger ones, especially in passing scores.
+2. Smaller and medium-sized schools outperformed larger ones, especially in passing scores.
-4.
-5. Charter schools outperformed District schools, with the top 5 schools being Charter and the bottom 5 being District.
+3. Charter schools outperformed District schools, with the top 5 schools being Charter and the bottom 5 being District.
-6.
-7. Academic performance across grades was similar.
+4. Academic performance across grades was similar.
-8.
-9. Students generally performed better in reading than math, and overall passing rates were lower, indicating variations in subject performance.
+5. Students generally performed better in reading than math, and overall passing rates were lower, indicating variations in subject performance.
 These conclusions are drawn from a detailed analysis of different dataset summaries explained in the report.

+Note: for more detailed analysis please find a attached Analysis report in files.